-What are the L-1 Blanket Visa requirements?
+What are the L-1 Blanket Visa requirements to transfer multiple workers to the US?

 The Blanket L is a company-wide certification allowing a sponsoring employer to transfer multiple qualifying employees quickly and with less of an administrative drain with each application.